Midwest Virology Symposium

 MVS 2025 Organizing Committee

-Special thanks to the MVS Organizing Committee.
-Their cross-college leadership and collaboration have been instrumental in bringing the 2025 symposium to life.
+Special thanks to the MVS Organizing Committee for their leadership, collaboration, and work in making the 2025 symposium a success.

 Faculty - Saurabh Chattopadhyay, PhD (Medicine) | Rebecca Dutch, PhD (Medicine) | Krystal Kuhs, PhD (Public Health) | Feng Li, PhD (Agriculture, Food and Environment) | Vince Venditto, PhD (Pharmacy)